 During the 1990s, however, the Twins' fortunes began to decline, and attendance dropped as the novelty of indoor baseball wore off.
 In 1996 the Twins followed the example of other teams by closing off a large portion of the upper deck, hanging a big curtain with huge images of great Twins players from years past.
 This reduced the baseball capacity to less than 49,000.
 The Twins were becoming desperate to get state funding for a new baseball stadium, but the election of Jesse "The Body" Ventura to be governor in 1998 cast doubt on any subsidy.
 Franchise owner Carl Pohlad became so despondent that he offered to sell out his franchise as part of Bud Selig's contraction proposal in late 2001.
 After the Twins' future was secured, negotiations resumed, and after a series of hair-raising ultimatums and rejections, the Minnesota legislature finally passed the necessary funding measure in May 2006.
 The new stadium, Target Field, was virtually completed by the end of the 2009 season.
 This was when the Twins beat the Detroit Tigers in a tie-breaker game to take the American League Central Division title, making it to the postseason for the fifth time this decade.
 Attendance was 54,018, a record for baseball games in the Metrodome.
 (They lost to the Yankees in the ALCS.)

-In May 2012, the Vikings finally succeeded in getting public funding to build a replacement for the Metrodome, to be located on the same site.
+In May 2012, the Vikings finally succeeded in getting public funding to build a replacement for the Metrodome, built on the same site.
 The Vikings played at the University of Minnesota's new TCF Stadium for two years during construction of their new home, U.S. Bank Stadium.
 One of the alternative stadium proposals was to tear out the entire eastern side of the Metrodome, extend it by about 150 feet toward the east, lower the field and rotate the gridiron by 90 degrees, while adding another level of skybox suites.